TennisVisuals/mcp-charting-points-parser/README.md

 - CSV point files downloaded from: https://github.com/JeffSackmann/tennis_MatchChartingProject

 #### Installation
-- Create project directory 'mcpParse'
 - Download .zip file
-- Unzip in project directory
+- Unzip, which creates 'mcp-charting-points-parser-master' directory
-- move MCP .csv files into mcpParse/cache/ sub-directory *(two example files are provided, 'example' and 'testing')*
+- move MCP .csv files you wish to use into /cache/ sub-directory *(two example files are provided, 'example' and 'testing')*

-Navigate into the 'mcpParse' directory and:
+Navigate into the 'mcp-charting-points-parser-master' directory and:
 ```
 npm install
 ```
 #### Module Usage
-Navigate to the directory above the project directory:
+While still inside the project directory:
 ```
 node